Today I am presenting ‘Marvell in Manuscript and Print, 1649-1665’ at the English Postgraduate Forum in Leicester, which poses some new challenges.

-Naturally, the audience mismatch presents a challenge.
-It is one thing presenting a detailed paper to a broad spectrum of early-modern experts; another to present my research overview to an upgrade colloquium of Shakespearians; and another yet to present a semi-specific paper to an audience that is unlikely to have any interest in Marvell at all.
+It is one thing presenting a detailed paper to a broad spectrum of early-modern experts, another to present to an audience with very little any interest in Marvell.

-The trick is in telling a good story.
-The specifics have to be diluted, and the common multiples found.
-This is a story about a private man whose attitude and approach to print are particularly unusual.
-After 1650, a self-imposed exodus from print lasted for 15 years (with one anonymous exception).
-The way in which he chose to disseminate material is cagey, deliberate and suspicious.
-Some of the most thrilling and controversial poetry in history under this man’s pen appears to be completely private.
-What is going on here?
+The trick is in telling a good story, I’ve always believed.
+This is about a private man whose attitude and approach to print are particularly unusual.
+From late 1650, a self-imposed exodus from print lasted for almost 15 years (one anonymous exception aside).

-So yes: I have to locate this in the seventeenth-century to identify the critical problem I am defying in this section of my thesis.
-But the decision to publish or withhold, to select one’s audience meticulously, and to act publicly or privately, is fairly timeless.
-Privacy, boundaries and decision-making always offers something interesting (I would hope).
-Privacy normally tickles fancies, and I hope it will today.
+So yes: I have to locate this in the seventeenth-century.
+But the decision to publish or withhold, to select one’s audience meticulously and to act publicly or privately, is fairly timeless.
+Privacy, boundaries and decision-making always offers something interesting (I hope).

-This is a tricky one.
-This paper on manuscript and print is less straightforward than the PhD upgrade overview, but more stripped bare in other ways.
-The original, presented at Hull this summer, anticipated up to the very highest of the world’s Marvellians in attendance.
-Now it has to be the most open academic delivery I have ever given.
+The original version of this paper, presented at Hull this summer, anticipated the best of the world’s Marvellians in attendance.
+Now it has to be the most open introduction I have given.

-Certainly, presentations of mine to non-Marvellians have gone better to date.
-I feel much more secure in my knowledge.
-Today, I am interested in questions and suggestions about what goes through someone’s mind when, in difficult times, they decide whether or not to disseminate their works.
+Today, I hope to raise discussion around about what goes through someone’s mind when they decide whether or not to disseminate their works.
 If and when they do decide to, how it is done?
-That is the kind of interrogative agility that can come from non-Marvellians, and that is what will hopefully make this a positive experience rather than a regurgitation of the depressing presentation given in an empty room at Hull.
+That’s what will hopefully make this a positive experience rather than the depressingly empty room at Hull.

-This year has promised that there can be light out of the darkness, even in obscure ways.
-An abstract has been submitted for a completed version of this essay (if slightly tailored itself) to appear in a collection of conference procedings.
-Generously supported by my supervisor, who may himself contribute, I could (miracles providing) see my work alongside the likes of idols: Nigel Smith, Martin Dzelzainis, Blair Worden, Paul Seaward, and others.
-For someone whose academic motivation has crashed spectacularly at times this year, this is a tremendously exciting opportunity.
-All practice is good practice, then.
-180 miles should be a ‘worthy sacrifice’.
+An abstract has been submitted for a completed version of this essay to appear in an edited collection.
+Generously supported by my supervisor, who may himself contribute, I could see my work alongside academic idols: Nigel Smith, Martin Dzelzainis, Blair Worden, Paul Seaward, and others.